cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 ## Deploying Cloudify Manager RPM

 Cloudify Manager RPM file includes all Cloudify Manager components and their dependencies.
-The RPM is self-contained, the installation preocess does not require Internet connection.
+The RPM is self-contained, the installation process does not require Internet connection.

 1. [Download](http://cloudify.co/download/) the Cloudify Manager RPM file.
 1. Copy the RPM file to your target host.